Perfectionism (psychology): Psychological implications

 Perfectionists tend to dissociate themselves from their flaws or what they believe are flaws (such as negative emotions) and can become hypocritical and hypercritical of others, seeking the illusion of virtue to hide their own vices.

-Researchers have begun to investigate the role of perfectionism in various mental disorders such as depression, anxiety, eating disorders and personality disorders, as well as suicide.
+Researchers have begun to investigate the role of perfectionism in various mental disorders such as depression, anxiety, eating disorders, autism and personality disorders, as well as suicide.
 Each disorder is associated with varying levels of the three subscales on the Multidimensional Perfectionism Scale.
 For instance, socially prescribed perfectionism in young women has been associated with greater body-image dissatisfaction and avoidance of social situations that focus on weight and physical appearance.

-The relationship that exists between perfectionistic tendencies and methods of coping with stress has also been examined in some detail.
+The relationship that exists between perfectionist tendencies and methods of coping with stress has also been examined in some detail.
 Those who displayed tendencies associated with perfectionism, such as rumination over past events or fixation on mistakes, tended to utilize more passive or avoidance coping.
 They also tended to utilize self-criticism as a coping method.
 This is consistent with theories that conceptualize self-criticism as a central element of perfectionism.

 Consequences

 Perfectionism can be damaging.
 It can take the form of procrastination when used to postpone tasks and self-deprecation when used to excuse poor performance or to seek sympathy and affirmation from other people.
 These, together or separate, are self-handicapping strategies perfectionists may use to protect their sense of self-competence.
 In general, perfectionists feel constant pressure to meet their high expectations, which creates cognitive dissonance when expectations cannot be met.
 Perfectionism has been associated with numerous other psychological and physiological complications.
-Moreover, perfectionism may result in alienation and social disconnection via certain rigid interpersonal patterns common to perfectionistic individuals.
+Moreover, perfectionism may result in alienation and social disconnection via certain rigid interpersonal patterns common to perfectionist individuals.